Linus Media Group

 Linus Media Group Inc. (LMG) is a privately held Canadian digital media entertainment company with a focus on technology, founded by Linus Sebastian and Yvonne Ho in 2012.
-The company owns and operates several technology-oriented YouTube channels and podcasts, most notably Linus Tech Tips (LTT), as their production agency and distributor.
+The company owns and operates several technology-oriented YouTube channels and podcasts, as their production agency and distributor.
 Linus Tech Tips was later developed into an internet forum on January 2, 2013.

-LMG's other channels, including Techquickie, TechLinked, ShortCircuit, and GameLinked have amassed a total of million subscribers, resulting in billion video views between them.
+Some of LMG's most well-known channels include flagship channel Linus Tech Tips (LTT), Techquickie, TechLinked, and ShortCircuit.

-After 10 years as the CEO, Sebastian stepped down effective July 1, 2023, replaced by Terren Tong.
+After ten years as the CEO, Sebastian stepped down effective July 1, 2023, replaced by Terren Tong.
 Sebastian and his wife, Yvonne Ho, remain the owners, and Sebastian transitioned to chief visionary officer.